oracle-livelabs/multicloud/helidon-oci-devops/os-support/os-support.md

-# Modify the Helidon application for Object storage integration
+# Modify the Helidon Application to Add Object Storage Support

 ## Introduction